Kevin J. Tracey

-Kevin J. Tracey, a neurosurgeon and inventor, is the president and CEO of the Feinstein Institute for Medical Research, professor of neurosurgery and molecular medicine at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, and president of the Elmezzi Graduate School of Molecular Medicine in Manhasset, New York.
+Kevin J. Tracey, a neurosurgeon and inventor, is the president and CEO of the Feinstein Institute for Medical Research, professor of neurosurgery and molecular medicine at the Zucker School of Medicine, and president of the Elmezzi Graduate School of Molecular Medicine in Manhasset, New York.
 The Public Library of Science Magazine, PLOS Biology, recognized Tracey in 2019 as one of the most cited researchers in the world.

-Early life
+Early life and education

-Tracey was born in Fort Wayne, Indiana on 10 December 1957.
-He received his B.S. in chemistry from Boston College in 1979 and his M.D. from Boston University in 1983.
-From 1983 to 1992 he trained in neurosurgery at the New York Hospital/Cornell University with Russel Patterson.
-During this time he was also a guest investigator at Rockefeller University.
+Tracey was born in Fort Wayne, Indiana.
+He earned a Bachelor of Science (B.S.) degree in chemistry from Boston College in 1979 and a Doctor of Medicine (M.D.) degree from Boston University in 1983.
+From 1983 to 1992 he completed his neurosurgical training at New York Hospital-Cornell University Medical Center under neurosurgeon, Russel Patterson.
+During his residency, he conducted research as a guest investigator at Rockefeller University.

-Academic appointments
+Career

-In 1992, Tracey moved to Northwell Health, in Manhasset, New York, where he practiced neurosurgery and established the Laboratory of Biomedical Science (now the Center for Biomedical Science).
-In 2005 he was appointed president and CEO of the Feinstein Institute for Medical Research, and professor at and president of the Elmezzi Graduate School of Molecular Medicine (Manhasset, New York).
+In 1992, Tracey joined Northwell Health (then North Shore-LIJ Health System), in Manhasset, New York, where he practiced neurosurgery and founded the Laboratory of Biomedical Science, later renamed the Tatyana and Alan Forman Family Laboratory of Biomedical Science.
+In 2005, he was appointed president and CEO of the Feinstein Institute for Medical Research, and president of the Elmezzi Graduate School of Molecular Medicine.